openebs/zfs-localpv/README.md

 ## Project Status

 This project is under active development and considered to be in Alpha state.
 The current implementation only supports provisioning and de-provisioning of ZFS Volumes.
+Also, few properties like compression, dedup and recordsize can be provided while provisioning the volumes and can also be changed after provisioning is done.

 ## Usage